cngough/discord-bot/README.md

 `!stream <youtube id>` - streams audio from youtube to the voice channel the requesting user is in
 `!husky` - retrieves a random husky from giphy
 `!commands` - shows a list of enterable commands
+`!thanks` - show your gratitude for a given item